 6.5.1 - Institution has a streamlined Internal Quality Assurance Mechanism.
-Describe the Internal Quality Assurance Mechanism in the Institution and the activities of IQAC within 100 - 200 words academic excellence.
+Describe the Internal Quality Assurance Mechanism in the Institution and the activities of IQAC within 100 - 200 words

 The IQAC works towards quality enhancement and quality sustenance.
-It has developed systems for consistent improvement inoverall performance of the institution in the broad areas of teaching-learning, assessment, patient care and research.
-It serves as a nodal agency which liases and communicates with different sections and departments, and channelizes all efforts towards promoting holistic
+It has developed systems for consistent improvement inoverall performance of th institution in the broad areas of teachinglearning, assessment, patient care and research.
+It serves as a nodal agency which liases and communicat different sections and departments, and channelizes all efforts towards promoting holistic academic excellence.

-Constitution of IQAC: See attachment
+Constitution of IQAC:See attachment